Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-At the beginning of the 20th century, Baron of Rio Branco reflects on Brazil's national identity, education and diplomatic challenges.
+At the beginning of the 20th century, Baron of Rio Branco reflected with other intellectuals on national identity, education and Brazil's diplomatic challenges.

 • 246 handwritten pages.